tanhoukuang/Job-Web-Scraping-/README.md

 # JobStreet-Web-Scraping-
 Job Street Web Scraping
-We will have a excel csv file with all the selected job with salary, job description, date posted
+We will have a excel csv file with all the selected job with salary, job description, date posted adn job application link